Weekday Getaways to Wisconsin State Parks

-The 411-acre park in Wisconsin Swiss country is filled with campers on weekends, says manager Steve Johnston, but mid-week “you’re getting the park to yourself.”
+The 411-acre park in Wisconsin Swiss country is filled with campers on weekends, but during the workweek you just might have the park to yourself.

-Bicyclists taking part in the Bike Green County ride program, which offers some mid-week lodging discounts, can access the park from the Sugar River State Trail.
+Bicyclists taking part in the Bike Green County ride program, which offers some midweek lodging discounts, can access the park from the Sugar River State Trail.
 Even staff members get in on the hiking fun—when the park is less crowded, they have time to lead short nature hikes.
-Some visitors will appreciate that even New Glarus’ Swiss-themed shops are less crowded.

 The quiet and curvy Kickapoo River that passes by this scenic park in Wisconsin’s Driftless Area can get highway-busy on weekends, but quiet reigns midweek.
 Take in the bucolic hill and valley views from Mt.
 Pisgah, especially when fall colors wrap the land, or circle the “mountain” on the park’s miles of hiking trails.